spacetelescope/nirspec_pipe_testing_tool/README.md

 ```
 Please record your progress in our testing campaign Confluence page:
 https://confluence.stsci.edu/display/JWST/NIRSpec+Pipeline+Testing+Build+7.1+part+2.

-Please remember to make a PDF export of the html report, so that it does not
-get corrupted when you move it to another directory.

 8. Ready to run PTT.
 Go back to the directory where PTT lives and into the